-The title of this page, “Borderline Conditions and Pathological Narcissism,” pays homage to Otto Kernberg, MD, the author of the seminal book by the same name.4 Kernberg is one of the true modern-day giants in the mental health field, and the developer of Transference Focused Psychotherapy.
+This page pays homage to Otto Kernberg, MD, the author of the seminal book “Borderline Conditions and Pathological Narcissism,”4 and many other important works.
+Kernberg is one of the true modern-day giants in the mental health field, and the developer of Transference Focused Psychotherapy.
 He has published dozens of books and articles on this and related topics in his lengthy career, and since 1976 he has been the Director of the Personality Disorders Institute at the New York-Presbyterian Hospital-Cornell Medical Center.

 For the past several years, I have engaged in intensive training in Transference Focused Psychotherapy, studying the scientific literature, attending international conferences, and receiving personal case supervision from two of Kernberg’s colleagues and co-authors at the Personality Disorders Institute, Frank Yeomans, MD, PhD, and Kenneth Levy, PhD.
 In doing so, I have improved my skills as an already-experienced psychotherapist to new and higher levels of sophistication and effectiveness.
 It has been a career-changing opportunity that has very positively affected my clinical work.